afotherg/yahtzee/README.md

 - From the repo root, serve files using any static server, then open `web/index.html`.
   - Example: `python3 -m http.server 8000` then go to `http://localhost:8000/web/`
-- The app fetches `../gstbl/OptEScore-Official.gstbl` relative to `web/`.
+- The app prefers `gstbl/OptEScore-Official.json` (canonical JSON).
+If not present, it falls back to the binary `OptEScore-Official.gstbl`.
 - The UI includes an “Advice” panel and a final-roll EV breakdown.
 The computer plays its turn automatically and optimally.

 ## GitHub Pages (static hosting)